gabrielfrimodig/MPM-1DL251/README.md

 * **Incremental development** \
 ![Incremental](/images/incremental.png "Incremental") \
-*Incremental development* is based on the idea of developing an initial implementation, exposing this to user comment and evolving it through several versions until an adequate system has been developed.
+*Incremental development* is based on the idea of developing an initial implementation, exposing this to user comments and evolving it through several versions until an adequate system has been developed.
 The process is divided into various builds.
 Cycles are divided up into smaller, more easily managed modules.
 A working version of software is produced during the first module, so you have working software early during the software life cycle. \
 It is better than a waterfall approach for most business, e-commerce, and personal systems.
 Incremental development reflects the way that we solve problems.
 We rarely work out a complete problem solution in advance but move toward a solution in a series of steps, backtracking when we realize that we have made a mistake. \
 Used when requirements of the complete system are clearly defined and understood.
-At least major requirements.
-Else if we need a early market release. \
+At least the major requirements.
+Or if we need an early market release. \
 **Advantages** – It quickly generate a working software module and is highly flexible (less costly to change scope and requirements).
 Easy to test and debug during a smaller iteration.
 Customer can respond to each built. \
 **Disadvantages** – Needs good planning and design.
 Needs a clear and complete definition of the whole system before it can be broken down and built incrementally.
-Total cost tends to be high. \
+Total cost tends to be high.
-From a management perspective, the incremental approach has two problems:
-  1. The process is not visible.
-Managers need regular deliverables to measure progress.
-If systems are developed quickly, it is not cost-effective to produce documents that reflect every version of the system.
-  1. System structure tends to degrade as new increments are added.
-Unless time and money is spent on refactoring to improve the software, regular change tends to corrupt its structure.
-Incorporating further software changes becomes increas- ingly difficult and costly.

 * **Reuse-based development** \
 ![Reuse-based](/images/reusebased.png "Reuse-based") \
 In the majority of software projects, there is some software reuse.
 Often times the  software is redesigned through creating a sequence of prototypes known as models.
 Every system is derived from the previous one with constant series of defined rules.
 The reuse model has 4 fundamental steps: to identify components of old system that are most suitable for reuse, to understand all system components, to modify old system components to achieve new requirements and to integrate all of modified parts into new system. \
 **Advantages** – It may reduce the total cost of software development with a very low risk factor.
 It  potentially saves a lot of time and got a high efficient.
 It usually also leads to faster delivery of the software. \
 **Disadvantages** – Compromises in requirements may lead to a system that does not fulfill requirements of user.
-And sometimes using old system component, that is not compatible with new version of component, this may lead to an impact on system evolution.
+And sometimes using old system component, that is not compatible with new version of component, may lead to an impact on system evolution.

 ### **Define user requirements**